ellamkoch/wk3-lvl3-react/README.md

 ## Day 4 – 7-Day Forecast, Hourly Forecast, Updated API Calls, and UI Enhancements

+In class today, we pulled in the daily forecast from the API and expanded the useWeather hook.
-Day 4 was where the Week page really came to life.
-We pulled in the daily forecast, added the hourly forecast (based on whichever day is selected), updated the API client, and polished the UI.
+For homework, we were to add in the hourly forecast (based on whichever day is selected), updated the API client, and beautify the UI.

 ### 1. Updated the API client to include daily forecast values